VanceMcGrady/vance-mcgrady-ti/README.md

 would not have fit well into the scope of this exercise.

 The prompt mentioned the use of "data structures" for the mock data.
 I used very basic object literals and arrays.
-In reality, the data would be in e.g. a postgres database which has much more effective structures for storing and retreiving that data.
+In reality, the data would be in e.g. a postgres database which has much more effective structures for storing and retreiving that data than it would be reasonable to try to emulate here.
 I opted not to overcomplicate the mock-data part of this by trying to maximize performance on this really small dataset.
 I sincerely hope that I was able to demonstrate my problem-solving style elsewhere in the app and that my decision to do it like this makes sense in this context.

 I did not stand up any logic for dealing with state, except for a very basic useState hook to help toggle the "Details" of the posts in the /feed route.